MainSilent/Reverse-Drivers/README.md

 <img src="img6.png">

 ### How to test if it works?
-We need to put Windows into testsigning mode, since Microsoft doesn’t allow unsigned drivers without a trusted certificate authority.
+We need to put Windows into `testsigning` mode, since Microsoft doesn’t allow signed drivers without a trusted certificate authority.
 After that, we can self-sign our driver file:

 ```sh
 openssl req -new -x509 -days 3650 -keyout test.key -out test.crt